Quansight/jhub-client/README.md

   --stop-server         stop server after completion of notebook --validate            validate notebook output matches --kernel-spec KERNEL_SPEC
                         kernel spec to launch is not specified will use default
+  --output-filename OUTPUT_FILENAME
+                        output filename for results of running notebook
 ```

 ### Run notebook as given token user syncronously